 Outdoor projects probably have you showering and washing your hands more frequently.
 With this extra use, your faucets and showerheads should be cleaned to prevent mineral deposits, and your tub’s drain should be checked for clogs.

 Projects for Your Outdoor Space

 On picture-perfect summer days, you can multi-task—performing these outdoor errands while working on your tan (score)!

 ✔ Clean Your Grill

 Warmer weather means summer barbecues, but did you remember to thoroughly clean your grill before storing it away last year?
 If you didn’t, your secret is safe with us.
 However, you’ll want to deep-clean your grill before firing it up.

 This is probably already on your to-do list, but landscaping is especially important for keeping your home in working order and also protecting it from pests.
-Be sure to trim back branches and shrubs, so they don’t touch your gutters and windows—especially ones with air conditioner units in them.
+Be sure to trim back branches and shrubs, so they don’t touch your gutters.
 Keep up with mowing and weeding to ensure your home’s curb appeal is always at its best.

 By following this summer maintenance checklist, you’re sure to start your summer off on the right foot—giving you peace of mind knowing that your home is in prime condition and ready for hot, sunny days.
 If you find yourself wanting to tackle a larger project, like a deck installation or bathroom remodel, turn to the experts at Tundraland; we’d love to help you out!
 Feel free to contact us today to learn more about our home improvement services.